 - Bracelet Options: Rivet-style steel bracelet or rubber strap with T-fit clasp for micro-adjustment.

-Its throwback sizing, gold-tone accents, and minimalist aesthetics make it stand out in a sea of oversized divers.
-Yet, it delivers thoroughly modern mechanics under the hood.
+Its throwback sizing, gold-tone accents, and minimalist aesthetics make it stand out among oversized divers.
+And yet, underneath that vintage exterior you get thoroughly modern mechanics.

 Pricing & Investment Outlook

-The Black Bay 54 is one of the few dive watches currently under $4,000 that carries COSC certification, an in-house movement, and legitimate heritage value.
-It’s quickly gaining ground among new and seasoned collectors alike.
+The Black Bay 54 is one of the very few dive watches currently under $4,000 that carries COSC certification, an in-house movement, and legitimate heritage value.
+It is gaining ground quickly among new and seasoned collectors alike.

-Early resale data from 2023–2024 indicates the Black Bay 54 has already started to appreciate modestly, particularly the full bracelet version.
-Limited availability in certain markets and the highly wearable 37mm size are helping to keep secondary demand strong.
+Early resale data from 2023 to 2024 shows the Black Bay 54 has already started to appreciate modestly, with the full bracelet version leading the way.
+Limited availability in certain markets and the highly wearable 37mm case size are both keeping secondary demand strong.

 - Vintage style with modern specs